stuartfowler/CEMT/Documentation/stereotypes.md

 ### Mitigates

+The `Mitigates` stereotype uses the `Dependency` class as a metaclass, and provides a stereotype for the relationship that links `SecurityControl`s to the `ThreatModelAction`s they mitigate.
+This aids with the formation of structured expressions and queries in the model, by identifying the relationship between these `SecurityControl`s and `ThreatModelAction`s.

 ```mermaid
     classDiagram
         class Mitigates~Dependency~
 ```

+`Mitigates` contains no attributes or constraints.

+`Mitigates` has a related stereotype `Customization` which sets the `SecurityControl` stereotype as a `typesForSource` property and the `ThreatModelAction` stereotype as a `typesForTarget`, which allows the `Mitigates` relationship to appear be created between from a `SecurityControl` to a `ThreatModelAction`.

 ### Affects

+The `Affects` stereotype uses the `Dependency` class as a metaclass, and provides a stereotype for the relationship that links `ThreatModelAction`s to the `Asset`s they affect.
+This aids with the formation of structured expressions and queries in the model, by identifying the relationship between these `ThreatModelAction`s and `Asset`s.

 ```mermaid
     classDiagram
         class Affects~Dependency~
 ```

+`Affects` contains no attributes or constraints.

+`Affects` has a related stereotype `Customization` which sets the `ThreatModelAction` stereotype as a `typesForSource` property and the `Asset` stereotype as a `typesForTarget`, which allows the `Mitigates` relationship to appear be created between from a `ThreatModelAction` to an `Asset`.

 ### Applies

+The `Applies` stereotype uses the `Dependency` class as a metaclass, and provides a stereotype for the relationship that links `SecurityConstraint`s to the `Asset`s to which they apply.
+This aids with the formation of structured expressions and queries in the model, by identifying the relationship between these `SecurityConstraint`s and `Asset`s.

 ```mermaid
     classDiagram
         class Applies~Dependency~
 ```

+`Applies` contains no attributes or constraints.

+`Applies` has a related stereotype `Customization` which sets the `SecurityConstraint` stereotype as a `typesForSource` property and the `Asset` stereotype as a `typesForTarget`, which allows the `Mitigates` relationship to appear be created between from a `SecurityConstraint` to an `Asset`.

 ### SecurityProperty

+The `SecurityProperty` stereotype uses the `Property` class as a metaclass, and provides a stereotype for all `Property`s that represent an instantiation of a `SecurityControl` onto an `Asset`.

 ```mermaid
     classDiagram